-The "indispensable” and "essential" Festival (New York Times), founded in 2013, has already made an important contribution to the new music scene and is a one-of-a-kind opportunity to hear virtuosic contemporary music vocalists perform cutting-edge repertoire in New York City.
-With a generous grant from the Ellis L. Phillips Foundation, the festival is expanding its reach in May 2017 to Melbourne, Australia, and in 2018 to Los Angeles and Chicago.
+The "indispensable” and "essential" Festival (New York Times), founded in 2013, has already made an important contribution to the new music scene and is a one-of-a-kind opportunity to hear virtuosic contemporary music vocalists perform cutting-edge repertoire.
+With a generous grant from the Ellis L. Phillips Foundation, the festival is expanding its reach beyond New York City to Chicago, Los Angeles, Melbourne, Sydney, and beyond.

 Resonant Bodies Festival supports the growth and evolution of contemporary vocal music and vocal artists.
-The Festival currently produces an annual series of new vocal music performances in New York City and maintains a database of vocal music.
+The Festival currently produces Festivals in New York City and beyond, and maintains a digital database of vocal music.
 Our goals are:

 - To catalyze creation of new vocal music

-- To expand the audience for new vocal music
+- To expand the audience for contemporary vocal music

 - To challenge and transform the role of the vocal recitalist

-- To bring together a global network of new-music vocalists
+- To bring together a global network of contemporary vocalists

-- To create and archive media resources to better connect audiences, performers, and composers
+- To create and archive media resources to better connect contemporary vocal music audiences, performers, and composers